neondatabase/website/content/guides/llamaindex-postgres-search-images.md

 - [Build Reverse Image Search User Interface](#build-reverse-image-search-user-interface)
 - [Deploy to Vercel](#deploy-to-vercel)

-## Provisioning a Serverless Postgres powered by Neon
+## Provisioning a Serverless Postgres

-Using Serverless Postgres database powered by Neon helps you scale down to zero.
+Using Serverless Postgres database helps you scale down to zero.
 With Neon, you only have to pay for what you use.

 To get started, go to the [Neon console](https://console.neon.tech/app/projects) and enter the name of your choice as the project name.